wa0uwh/ShellyLib-ERB/README.md

 # To Use:

     Requirements: NodeRed Install "node-red-contrib-moment" via Manage Palett
-    Note: This NodeRed Flow Tab must be "Enabled", it is provided "Disabled" Customize the "MQTT Pub" Node
+    Note: This NodeRed Flow Tab must be "Enabled", it is provided "Disabled".

+    Customize the "MQTT Pub" Node
         Set Mqtt Publish Broker Address and Port
         Set up Birth, Close, and Will Topics in Messages Tab